ViktorMathe/roxys-cakes/README.md

     * Expected: The superuser is able to delete any review made by anyone.
     * Test: Delete review.
     * Outcome: The review has been deleted from the database and the frontend.

+    #### Contact Us messages

+    * Expected: When a user submit a contact us form, in the manager menu the superuser choose the messages and can reply to the message with real email.
+    * Test: Press reply under the message and the email field is already pre-populated with the right email address, sent a reply.
+    * Outcome: The reply has been sent to the receipent and got notification about it.

+    #### Newsletter

+    * Expected: When a superuser choose the newsletter option can write it and send it all the subscribers which is cannot be changed and the subscribers can not see other email addresses and a unique unsubscribe button included in the email.
+    * Test: Wrote a newsletter and sent out to multiple subscribers at the same time.
+    * Outcome: The newsletter has been arrived and it included the unique unsubscribe link and I seen just my own email address.

  * ### _Solved bugs_: